Industrial Revolution in Wales: Metal industry

 Even at its peak, copper smelting was never as significant as iron smelting, which was the major industrial employer of men and capital in south Wales before the rise of the sale-coal industry.
 Ironmaking developed in locations where ironstone, coal and limestone were found in close proximity – primarily the northern and south-western parts of the South Wales coalfield.
 In the second half of the 18th century four ironworks were built in Merthyr Tydfil.
 In 1759 the Dowlais Ironworks were established by a partnership of nine men.
 This was followed by the Plymouth Ironworks in 1763, which was formed by Isaac Wilkinson and John Guest, then in 1765 Anthony Bacon established the Cyfarthfa Ironworks.
 The fourth of the great ironworks, Penydarren Ironworks, was built in 1784.
 These works made Merthyr Tydfil the main centre of the industry in Wales.

-As well as copper and iron, Glamorgan became an important centre for the tinplate industry.
-Although not as famous as the Llanelli or Pontypool works, a concentrated number of works emerged around Swansea, Aberavon and Neath towards the late 19th century.
+As well as copper and iron, South Wales became an important centre for the tinplate industry with a concentrated number of works emerging around Swansea, Aberavon and Neath towards the late 19th century.
+Together with the famous Llanelli and Pontypool works, these sites saw the tinplate industry in Wales account for 80% of worldwide production.
 Glamorgan became the most populous and industrialised county in Wales and was known as the 'crucible of the Industrial Revolution'.

 Other areas to house heavy industries include ironworks in Maesteg (1826), tinplate works in Llwydarth and Pontyclun and an iron ore mine in Llanharry.
 Alongside the metalworks, industries appeared throughout Glamorgan that made use of the works' output.
 Pontypridd was well known for the Brown Lenox Chainworks, which during the 19th century was the town's main industrial employer.